Mortgages and secured loans

 Can you afford a mortgage

-Changes to mortgage rules from 26 April 2014, mean lenders must make sure you only take out a mortgage you can afford.
+Lenders must make sure you only take out a mortgage you can afford.
 This means that they'll ask you for lots of information and proof of your income, outgoings and spending habits.

 Lenders will check to see if you can meet the initial mortgage repayments and other household costs.
 They will also consider how you would manage if interest rates were to go up in the future, or if there was a change in your income because, for example, you wanted to start a family or retire.